chmouel/tekton-asa-code/README.md

   cluster-admin for simplicity but hopefully we have ideas to leverage the operator code to apply automatically the right rights the same way we do with the `pipeline` serviceaccount.

-## IDEAS

-* move install.map over a yaml file, which looks less weird than install.map